Last Updated: March 1, 2022

 - Recording all observed and reported signs and symptoms of injuries, including exposure to hazardous materials

 - Referring injured employees to further medical assistance as needed, such as when the level of required care exceeds the scope of their training.

 - Assuming responsibility and authority over the injured until the responsibility for treatment is accepted at another medical facility, by someone with a higher level of first aid training, or by a paramedic

 If your workplace needs more first aid supplies, follow ministry procedures for purchases through the Product Distribution Centre.

-First aid records must be kept for three years for all injuries and illnesses that are reported or treated.
+First aid records must be kept for 3 years for all injuries and illnesses that are reported or treated.

 Employees are entitled to copies of their own first aid record.
 An employee may request or authorize access to their first aid records to others.